vorble/SelfNetFS/MANUAL.md

   `https://` is required, `http://` will likely cause security issues with the browser and the library will not work correctly.
 * `selfnetfs-api.home.arpa` - Indicates the host that the library will be communicating with.
-  Typically this will be an host on the public internet, but can be valid host is allowed.
+  Typically this will be a host on the public internet, but can be valid host is allowed.
 * `myowner` - Indicates the owner name.
   This is used to differentiate between separate owners on a single server.